attempering/at-engine/doc/cfg-options.md

 #### IV.A.3.
 Energy histogram energy range

-* `ehist_min` minimum potential energy
+* `ehist-min` minimum potential energy

   Default: -12.6e4.

-* `ehist_max` maximum potential energy
+* `ehist-max` maximum potential energy

   Default: -9.0e4.

-* `ehist_del` bin size of the potential energy histograms
+* `ehist-del` bin size of the potential energy histograms

   Default: 20.0 (GROMACS units).

 #### IV.A.4.
 Energy histogram options

-* `ehist_addahalf` whether to add half of delta E to represent every energy bin.
+* `ehist-addahalf` whether to add half of delta E to represent every energy bin.

   * 0: disabled
   * 1: enabled

   Default: 1.

-* `ehist_keepedge` whether to truncated bins of zero number of visits on both sides of the energy histogram before writing them to file.
+* `ehist-keepedge` whether to truncated bins of zero number of visits on both sides of the energy histogram before writing them to file.

   * 0: disabled
   * 1: enabled

   Default: 0.

-* `ehist_nozeroes` whether to write histogram entries when the number of visits to the bin is zero.
+* `ehist-nozeroes` whether to write histogram entries when the number of visits to the bin is zero.

   * 0: disabled